Lake–Sumter State College: Before 1962

 The original campus site in Leesburg has served multiple purposes over time.
 Silver Lake, which is adjacent to the original campus, was a Pre-Columbian site known to indigenous Floridians before the coming of Columbus to the New World.
-It was originally part of the Timucuan Indian territorial range and was known to the Seminole Indians who inhabited the area.
+It was originally part of the Timucuan territorial range and was known to the Seminoles who inhabited the area.
 The area was later home to turpentine mills, farming, citrus groves, winter tourists and land sales.

-In 1942, the United States Army established an army air base, which extended from the current campus site across nearby US Highway 441.
+In 1942, the United States Army established an army air base, which extended from the current campus site across nearby U.S. Route 441.
 Today's campus buildings sit where the base's barracks were constructed.
 The site was home to the 313th Tactical Fighter Squadron for a short time in 1943.
 After the 313th Tactical Fighter Squadron left the location, German Prisoners of war (POW) moved into the barracks after being transferred to Leesburg from Camp Blanding.
 250 POWs were held on the site.
 The Leesburg camp boasted one of the lowest rates of escape for prisoners in the country.